DeskSupport/desk_example_code/README.md

-desk_api_scripts
+Desk.com Code Examples
 ================

-Example scripts for interacting with the Desk.com API in various capacities
+Example scripts and snippets for customizing Desk.com themes and interacting with the API